 I could feel their accusing stares boring through the back of my head as I minced delicately past them, taking a wide – but not too wide – berth by stepping down into the gutter – where I belonged? – trying not to upset them in any way.
 Had they sounded the horn and hit the drum we would have capitulated and joined immediately.
 Thankfully a baleful stare was all we got and we made it past them.
 We eyed them out from a distance from the cafe door and returned to Stefaans’ flat once they’d parum-pum’d off a goodly distance down the road.

-They were like this menacing-looking mob, except there were more tannies with sensible shoes:
+They were like this menacing-looking mob, except there were more tannies with sensible shoes, like in the top pic:

 My Best Man, I have always said, is one of the most honest upright people I’ve known.
 I’ve said this for many years.
 It isn’t strictly true.